Serving all people by providing personalized health and wellness through exemplary care, education and research.

 There is no cure for CF. Goals of treatment are to ease symptoms, prevent and treat complications, and slow the progress of the disease.

-Treatment generally focuses on the following two areas.
+Treatment generally focuses on the following 2 areas:

 This may involve:

-Lung transplant may be an option for people with end-stage lung disease.
+Lung transplant may be a choice for people with end-stage lung disease.
 The type of transplant done is usually a heart-lung transplant, or a double lung transplant.
 Not everyone is a candidate for a lung transplant.
-Discuss this with your health care provider.
+Discuss this with your healthcare provider.

 CF has some serious complications, including: